th-we/deskflow-wiki/Translate.md

 # Guide for translators

-This is a general guide for Translating deskflow.
-Those looking to update in application translaions should install Qt Linguist.
+This is a general guide for Translating Deskflow.
+Those looking to update in application translations should install Qt Linguist.
 For translators who do no have Qt (dev tools ) installed you can install a standalone version of linguist.

  - Linux you can get this from your distros package manager
  - On Mac os you can install this with brew
  - Window uses can download a binary from the Qt6 version of linguist [here](https://github.com/thurask/Qt-Linguist/)

 Not all items that need translation are in ts files.
-Some distributed files can have translations included direclty in them see the [Translating non code files](#translating-non-code-files) section for more info on these types (may not be a complete list at this time)
+Some distributed files can have translations included directly in them see the [Translating non code files](#translating-non-code-files) section for more info on these types (may not be a complete list at this time)

-## Adding A New Translations for deskflow
+## Adding A New Translations for Deskflow

 ###  Add the translation to list in `translations/CMakeLists.txt`
   - Look for `set (${CMAKE_PROJECT_NAME}_TRS` in `translations/CMakeLists.txt`. add your new item in the list after it.
 This variable controls what ts files are generated.